aadyasingh2/Python-Learning-Codewars-/README.md

 # Python-Learning-Codewars-
-My Python Learning Journey as i go along practicing on CodeWars
+Python Learning Journey practiced on CodeWars Categorized on the basis of difficulty(kyu), are the challenges(kata) available on CodeWars kyu range from (1-8)
+-8 kyu being the easiest
+-1 kyu being the hardest